pairinteraction/pairinteraction/README.md

 ## How to Cite

-If you use pairinteraction in your research, please cite our tutorial paper:
+If you use PairInteraction in your research, please cite our tutorial paper:

 > Sebastian Weber, Christoph Tresp, Henri Menke, Alban Urvoy, Ofer Firstenberg, Hans Peter Büchler, Sebastian Hofferberth, *Tutorial: Calculation of Rydberg interaction potentials*, [J. Phys.
 B: At.
 Mol.
 Opt.
 Phys.
 50, 133001 (2017)][journal-link], [arXiv:1612.08053][arXiv-link]

 **Quantum Defects**
 <a id="quantum-defects"></a>

-Pairinteraction relies on quantum defects provided by the community.
-Consider citing relevant publications for your atomic species alongside pairinteraction.
+PairInteraction relies on quantum defects provided by the community.
+Consider citing relevant publications for your atomic species alongside PairInteraction.

 <p><details>
 <summary><b>Click to expand for quantum defect references</b></summary>